OneCrazyCoder/MMOGamepadOverlay/README.md

     Circle = Triangle

 The above would swap everything the Circle button and Triangle button do throughout the rest of the profile.
 The name on the left of the = sign is which button you will actually physically press, and the name on the right is which button you want to act as if it was pressed instead.

+### Experimental command: Move and Look

+Setting something to ``=MoveAndLook`` functions mostly the same as ``=MoveStrafe``, except it also automatically rotates the camera during left and right strafing motion (using the mouse of course, which means it only does this while in Mouse Look mode).

+The rotation speed depends on how far to the left or right are pressing an analog stick, if this command is set to one.
+This is an option seen in some games called "Auto Rotate Camera" or "Camera Follow" or some such, and is pretty common in 3D 3rd-person console games.
+It allows for steering with only one stick and being able to see where you are going, but you can still strafe by holding one direction on the left stick and the opposite on the right stick to counter the auto-rotation.

+You can modify how this command functions with the ``[Gamepad]`` settings ``MoveLookDeadzone=`` and ``MoveLookSaturation=`` as well as the ``[Mouse]`` setting ``MoveLookSpeed=``.

 ### Experimental command: Lock Movement